Written by Ben Goodey | 15th August 2025

 As marketers, it falls to us to make sure LLMs are communicating the right things in the right way about our products and services.

-In this article, I’ll show you the real playbook my team is developing to tackle this challenge.
+In this article, I’ll show you the 7-step playbook my team is developing to tackle this challenge — what we’re calling Branded Generative Engine Optimization (GEO).

 For the following exercise, I’ll use ChatGPT as the LLM and the B2B SaaS product, Airtable, as an example.

-They’ve recently undergone some serious positioning and product pivots and so illustrate well the new challenges of branded GEO.
+Airtable has recently undergone some serious positioning and product pivots, so it illustrates the new challenges of branded GEO.

 For step 6 of this exercise, we've created a handy spreadsheet to help you ideate common questions.
 Download that free here.